Lyme Disease 101: Transmission, Symptoms and Treatment

 Is Lyme Disease Contagious?

-If you are pregnant and think you might have Lyme disease, contact your doctor immediately.
+If you're pregnant and think you might have Lyme disease, contact your doctor immediately.
 The CDC says untreated Lyme disease during pregnancy can lead to infection of the placenta.
 The spread of the disease from mother to fetus is possible but rare.
 However, with antibiotics, there is no increased risk of adverse birth outcomes.

 What Happens if You Go Untreated for Lyme Disease?